newbreedofgeek/react-stepzilla/README.md

 is a multi-step, wizard component for sequential data collection.
 It basically lets you throw a bunch of react components at it (data forms, text / html components etc) and it will take the user through those components in steps.
 If it's a data-entry form it can tigger validation and only proceed if the data is valid.

+:tada::tada::tada::tada::tada::tada::tada:
+#### whats new:
+- ... now supporting higer order component based validation via react-validation-mixin!!! (as of v4.3.0)
-#### :tada::tada: whats new: react stepzilla now supports Pure Components!!! (as of v4.2.0) :tada::tada:
+- ... now supporting pure, dumb components!!! (as of v4.2.0)

+:tada::tada::tada::tada::tada::tada::tada:

 ### what does it do?